Inks & Scribbles

 Name of Brand

-After a naming & tagline brainstorm, I decided upon “Inks & Scribbles.”
-I wanted to create a stationery store that is fun, bright, and imaginative, so the name had to incorporate those feelings.
+I decided upon the name, “Inks & Scribbles” as I wanted the stationery store to be fun, bright, and imaginative.
+I felt this name incorporated those feelings.
 Plus, I love that it describes what products are sold: anything inky & stuff to scribble with and on!

-The tagline, “good stationery, good life” reflects my personal philosophy of stationery.
-Whenever I need a pick-me-up, a new pencil, notebook, or gel pen usually does the trick.
-Since collecting stationery items, I feel like my life has improved and I wanted to bring this joy to others (even if it’s for pretend).
-Below are my brainstorming notes.
+The tagline, “good stationery, good life” reflected my personal philosophy of stationery.
+Whenever I needed a pick-me-up, a new pencil, notebook, or gel pen usually did the trick.
+Since I began collecting stationery items, I feel like my life has improved and I wanted to bring this joy to others (even if it’s for pretend).

-After reworking and selecting my favorite sketches, I scanned those illustrations and used Illustrator to create vector forms of the logo.
+After selecting and reworking my favorite sketches, I scanned those illustrations and used Illustrator to create vector forms.
 We were required to submit three different ideas in Black & White, color, large, and small.
 While this was a lot of work, it was definitely worth the time!
 Originally, I wanted to use the squirrel with the pencil as the brandmark.
 However, after creating the vector forms in Illustrator, I decided the strongest mark was the Ampersand Pencil.
 As such, I took that idea and ran with it!

-Working with an Ampersand is tough business.
-I recall from the course that typography is an artistry of illusion, and I experienced that first hand.
+Working with an Ampersand is a tough business.
+In this course, I learned that typography is the artistry of illusion.
+I experienced that first hand.
 No matter how balanced the mark seemed, it just wasn’t right.
 I spent countless hours adjusting anchor points.
 Below shows the long, yet amazing transformation the logomark went through.